lepinkainen/hovimestari/PROJECT_CONTEXT.md

 - **internal/weather/metno.go**: Fetches weather forecasts from the MET Norway Locationforecast API.

-- **docs/llm-ollama.md**: Documentation for Ollama LLM integration, providing an alternative to Google Gemini for running LLMs locally.
+- **docs/llm-ollama.md**: Documentation for planned Ollama LLM integration, providing an alternative to Google Gemini for running LLMs locally (not yet implemented).

 - **prompts.json**: Contains the prompt templates used for generating briefs and responses to user queries.